 Multidimensional Poverty in the Voluntary National Reviews

-In 2016 and 2017 many countries have been reporting progress on Multidimensional Poverty Reduction.
-Below we highlight excerpts of their reviews and link to the full-reports for reference.
+In 2016, 2017 and 2018 many countries reported progress on multidimensional poverty reduction in their Voluntary National Reviews (VNR) presented to the UN.
+Below we highlight excerpts of these documents and link to the full reports for reference.

-Bangladesh writes of plans “for introducing Multidimensional Poverty Index (MPI) measurement in future” (page 13).
+Bangladesh writes of plans “for introducing a Multidimensional Poverty Index (MPI) measurement in future” (page 13).

 In Chile, the national MPI identifies 20.9% of the population as poor.
 Chile’s MPI is disaggregated by subnational regions, rural-urban, gender, age cohort, indigenous status.
 And policy reflects not just the level but also the composition of poverty in terms of education, health, work, housing and environment, and social networks.
 In Chile’s consultations preparing for the VNR, they found that one of the most relevant challenges was Poverty in all its dimensions – monetary, and multidimensional.

-According to Colombia (2016) poverty reduction in Colombia occurred in all its dimensions.
-Non-monetary reductions were tracked and accelerated using a multidimensional measure that implemented the Alkire Foster methodology.
-In 2010, 30.4% of the population were MPI por where as in 2015 it was 20.2%.
+According to Colombia’s (2016) VNR, poverty reduction in the country is experienced in all its dimensions.
+Non-monetary reductions were tracked and accelerated using a multidimensional measure that implemented the Alkire-Foster method.
+In 2010, 30.4% of the population were MPI poor where as in 2015 it was 20.2%.
 Colombia’s MPI is disaggregated by gender, age, urban/rural, and regions.

-Costa Rica also uses an Alkire-Foster (AF) MPI, because it sees the challenge of Poverty reduction should be approached in a multidimensional form, as it’s national strategy outlines.
+Costa Rica also uses the MPI based on Alkire-Foster method, since it sees the challenge of Poverty reduction should be approached in a multidimensional form, as it is national strategy outlines.
 Since October 2015, Costa Rica has used its MPI to coordinate policies and implement novel initiatives – especially those that address traditionally excluded populations like those with disability, indigenous persons, women, and migrants.

 Egypt (2016) drew attention to its reduction of the global MPI published by UNDP and Oxford University, which is a recommended indicator for SDG Target 1.2

-El Salvador uses a National MPI as an officinal measure of poverty to track SDG indicator 1.2.2.
+El Salvador uses a National MPI as an official measure of poverty to track SDG indicator 1.2.2.